tomasstolker/species/README.rst

 Attribution
 -----------

 Please cite Stolker et al. in prep. whenever results from *species* are used in a publication.
 Please also make sure to give credit to the relevant papers regarding the use of the publicly available data that *species* is profiting from.
-More details will follow.

 Contributing
 ------------